-Continuing Education (CE) for the 33rd International Symposium on Child Abuse is sponsored by the National Children’s Advocacy Center (NCAC).
-Continuing education is offered to all registered attendees at no additional cost for approved sessions only, which are denoted as approved for CE in the workshop description and the Symposium Conference App.
+Continuing Education (CE) for the 34th International Symposium on Child Abuse is sponsored by the National Children’s Advocacy Center (NCAC).
+Continuing Education is offered to all registered attendees at no additional cost for approved sessions only, which are denoted as approved for CE in the workshop description and the Symposium Conference App.
 Participants must scan-in and scan-out to each approved workshop to receive credit.
 It is the responsibility of participants to check the regulations of their state licensing jurisdictions for continuing education requirements.

 Up to 6.00 contact hours are available per day.
 Continuing education is awarded on a session-by-session basis, with full workshop attendance required for each session.
 Partial session credit is not offered.